 Here’s how you can use cubes to your full advantage:

-✓ Pack your first aid essentials in an extra small cube.
-Don’t forget teething gel, fever reducer, allergy relief and cold or cough meds.
+✓ Pack your first aid essentials in an Extra Small Cube.
+Don’t forget the thermometer (must have!), teething gel, fever reducer, allergy relief and cold or cough meds.
 This size cube can also be used for organizing your toddler’s toiletries like toothpaste, diaper rash cream and hand sanitizer.

-✓ The small cube can be your weapon against diaper explosions.
-Pack all you needs for changing a dirty diaper including multiple diapers, wipes, baby powder, a mini changing pad and a change of clothes!
-We recommend using a diaper bag that already includes a changing pad, like this classy Grey Skip Hop Diaper Weekender.
+✓ The Small Cube can be your weapon against diaper explosions.
+Pack all the things you need for changing a dirty diaper including some diapers, wipes, baby powder, a mini changing pad and a change of clothes!

 Follow more steps below to learn how organizing your carry-on bag for a red-eye flight with your toddler can be simple!